ductwork/ductwork/README.md

 Ductwork lets you build complex pipelines quickly and easily using intuitive Ruby tooling and a natural DSL.
 No need to learn complicated unified object models or stand up separate runner instances—just write Ruby code and let Ductwork handle the orchestration.

+There is also a paid [Ductwork Pro](https://www.getductwork.io/) version with more features and support.
+See the [Pricing](https://www.getductwork.io/#pricing) page to buy a license.

 **[Full Documentation](https://docs.getductwork.io/)**

 ## Installation